Beauce (federal electoral district): Beauce, 2003 representation order

+Changes from 2000 are based on redistributed results.
+Change for the Conservative Party is based on the combined totals of the Canadian Alliance and Progressive Conservatives Party.

 Beauce, previous elections

 Note: Social Credit vote is compared to Ralliement créditiste vote in the 1968 election.

 Note: Ralliement créditiste vote is compared to Social Credit vote in the 1963 election.

 Note: results compared to results of 1900 general election.